 These classic Christmas cookies, just like the winter cold, are ever so slightly like a light slap in the face from all the spices.
 In the most inviting possible way.
 Sorta like waking you up.
 Not just to their flavor.
 To the magic of the season.
 Originally published November 23, 2008.–Renee Schettler Rossi

 LC Cookie Decorating Diva Note

-Um, we didn’t decorate that sparkly snowflake cookie, that’s for darn sure.
+We confess.
+We didn’t decorate that stunning snowflake cookie, that’s for darn sure.
 If you’re seeking some expert advice, we suggest you take a cue from Tish Boyle.
 You can sample her style by taking a look at the decorating instructions in her recipe at Tish Boyle’s Snowflake Cookies.
-And be gentle with yourself.
+And be patient with yourself.
 If yours don’t appear exactly as hers, bear in mind, they shouldn’t.
 After all, no two snowflakes are alike.

 - Quick Glance

 - 1/3 cup light brown sugar, packed

 - 1/2 cup unsulphured molasses, such as Grandma’s brand